anisayari/createurstech.fr/README.md

 ![Les créateurs tech](https://github.com/anisayari/createurstech.fr/blob/main/banner.png?raw=true)

 ### Add a creator
+Everyone can be addedtothe creatorslist.
+However an automatic process will check the following requirements to display ac reators on the website.
+So do not hesitate to add ALL creators in order to be added automatically on the website.
-A creator has to respect the following requirements:
+A creator has to respect the following requirements to be on the website:
  - To have a Youtube or Twitch active channel
  - French language
- - For Youtube: a minimum of 1,000 subscribers
+ - For Youtube: a minimum of 10k subscribers
- - For Twitch: a minimum of 1,000 followers
+ - For Twitch: a minimum of 1k followers

 To add a creator, you need to make a Pull Request.
 Your Pull Request has to modify ONLY the file: `_data/creators-short.json` and add ALL the followings fields at the current time for the creator you are submitting a proposal for.